-The Generating Facility includes a BESS, and the IC requested MW of As-Available Charging Distribution Service ("ACDS") analysis to determine the charging impacts on SCE's Electric System was conducted as well.
-The analyses focused on the Charging Capacity2 aspects of the Generating Facility and considered varying levels of system demand with minimal generation dispatch within the local distribution system.
+an As-Available Charging Distribution Service ("ACDS") analysis to determine the charging impacts on SCE's Electric System was conducted as well.
+The analyses focused on the Charging Capacity aspects of the Generating Facility and considered varying levels of system demand with minimal generation dispatch within the local distribution system.